aman1394/SampleStore-Retail-Analysis/README.md

 ## Data Source

-The data used for analysis is sourced from an Awesome Chocolates data.
+The data used for analysis is sourced from an Sample Super Store data.

 ## License